izikeros/blog/content/posts/notes/the_benefits_of-packaging-an-ml-model-as-a-python-pex-file.md

 -   PEX files are not supported by certain tools such as pip, virtualenv and conda, which can make it difficult to manage dependencies.
 -   PEX files are not supported by certain libraries, such as tensorflow, pytorch and scikit-learn which can make it difficult to use them with PEX.

-In conclusion, PEX files can be a useful tool for packaging and distributing Python code and dependencies, but they also have some limitations that should be considered when using them in a production machine learning environment.
+PEX files can be a useful tool for packaging and distributing Python code and dependencies, but they also have some limitations that should be considered when using them in a production machine learning environment.
 It's important to weigh the benefits and drawbacks before deciding to use PEX files.
 It's also important to consider alternative solutions such as Docker, which can be used to package and distribute machine learning models and provide more flexibility and control in terms of dependencies and deployment.

 **See also:**
 [shiv](https://github.com/linkedin/shiv) - a command line utility for building fully self contained Python zipapps as outlined in PEP 441, but with all their dependencies included.